 Tomorrowland is a dazzling zone that imagines futuristic technology and exciting space travel.

-Must-Dos 1) Iron Man Experience: The first-ever Marvel ride not found in any other Disneyland!
+1) Iron Man Experience: The first-ever Marvel ride not found in any other Disneyland!
 In this immersive 3D ride, you’ll whizz over the Hong Kong skyline with Iron Man.
 It’s a super fun adventure that’ll have you shouting and cheering throughout!

 Iron Man Experience.
 Photo credit: Geek Tyrant

 2) Hyperspace Mountain: An exhilarating high-speed battle in outer space.
-This rollercoaster ride was non-stop excitement, from Admiral Ackbar’s countdown, to the rapid twists and turns as you dodge blaster fire, timed perfectly to the Star Wars soundtrack.
+This rollercoaster ride was non-stop excitement, from Admiral Ackbar’s countdown to the rapid twists and turns as you dodge blaster fire, timed perfectly to the Star Wars soundtrack.
 A welcome change from its previous iteration, Space Mountain!

-3) [NEW] Ant-Man and The Wasp: Nano Battle: Step into the tiny shoes of Ant-Man and fight alongside him and the Wasp to stop Hydra in this exciting shooting ride.
+3) Ant-Man and The Wasp: Nano Battle: Step into the tiny shoes of Ant-Man and fight alongside him and the Wasp to stop Hydra in this exciting shooting ride.

-Other Attractions 4) Orbitron: Pilot your own spaceship through a galaxy of planets.
+4) Orbitron: Pilot your own spaceship through a galaxy of planets.
 This ride’s best taken at night, when the planets light up in a neon blaze.

-1) [NEW] Use Disney Premier Access for the Popular Attractions
+1) [NEW] Use Disney Premier Access for the popular attractions

 Photo credit: Hong Kong Disneyland